Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Juli 2025 11.04.44 UTC
+- WIB: Kamis, 24 Juli 2025 11.49.22 UTC
-- WITA: Kamis, 24 Juli 2025 12.04.44 UTC
+- WITA: Kamis, 24 Juli 2025 12.49.22 UTC
-- WIT: Kamis, 24 Juli 2025 13.04.44 UTC
+- WIT: Kamis, 24 Juli 2025 13.49.22 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

 Kategori: success